IM-WADD/Week4Practical1/README.md

 - [W3Schools: adding DOM elements](https://www.w3schools.com/js/js_htmldom_html.asp)

 ## Stage 3: Animating a webpage with JavaScript
-This stage is **very** challenging if you are new to JavaScript, so there is a lot of detail in the instructions.
+This stage is **very** challenging if your JavaScript is rusty, so there is a lot of detail in the instructions.
 You can also find extra hints and guidance in the [extraHelp.md](./extraHelp.md) page.

 You will use JavaScript to animate analogue clock faces to display the time in two different time zones.
 A video of the final animation is included in this repo.
 Each exercise below takes you through one aspect of the task.
 Within each exercise, you will find links to extra help on the maths involved but try not to use it until you've attempted it on your own!